hesherkid/TOP-LandingPage/README.md

 ## Flexercise

 This is the second project in The Odin Project and we will be creating a landing page for a website based on a layout provided.
-Once this project is ocmpleted I will be able to demonstrate skills with;
+Once this project is completed I will be able to demonstrate skills with;

 - HTML
 - CSS